networksetcetera/LODS/demo11_draft.md

     print("Messages received")
     ```
-    >Note: You will need to substitute your vale for <Connection_string>.
+    >Note: You will need to substitute your value for <Connection_string>.

 1. Select _ReceiveMessages.py_ in the left navigation and run the Python program by pressing the green **run** button in the top right